sodadata/docs/soda/product-overview.md

 * a file that contains the details Soda needs to connect to a data source, such as host, type, and login credentials.
 In Soda SQL and Soda Spark, this is called the `warehouse.yml`; in Soda Core, this is called the `configuration.yml`.
 * a file that contains the tests or checks you define for data quality.
 In Soda SQL and Soda Spark, this is called the `scan.yml`; in Soda Core, this is called the `checks.yml`.

-In your environment, you would likely have several `warehouse.yml` files to connect to multiple data sources and multiple environments (staging, production) and several `scan.yml` files that contain different kinds of tests for different datasets.
+In your environment, you would likely have several `warehouse.yml` files to connect to multiple data sources and multiple environments (staging, production), and several `scan.yml` files that contain different kinds of tests for different datasets.
 However, with at least one of each of these files in existence, you can run a scan for data quality.

 A scan is a soda command that you execute in the CLI.
-Soda SQL and Soda Spark run scans on individual datasets, but in Soda Core, you can use a `for each` check to scan across multiple datasets.
-The Soda OSS tools use the input in the YAML files to prepare SQL queries that it runs against the data.
+Soda SQL and Soda Spark run scans on individual datasets, but in Soda Core, you can use a [for each check]({% link soda-cl/for-each.md %}) to scan across multiple datasets.
+The Soda OSS tools use the input in the YAML files to prepare SQL queries that they runs against the data.
 Technically, a test or check is a Python expression that, during a scan, checks metrics to see if they match the parameters you defined for a measurement.
 Learn more about [Scans]({% link soda/scan.md %}).

 When it completes a scan, the Soda OSS CLI tool returns the scan results in the CLI.
 The output informs you of all the tests that passed or failed, and, in Soda Core's case, triggered a warning or resulted in an error.